 There are many articles about protecting your cryptocurrency from hackers, which is vital to protecting your asset from that point of view.
-In this post, we will address the key points to protecting your cryptocurrency from lawsuits and probate.
+This post will address the key points to protecting your cryptocurrency from lawsuits and probate.

 Five Strategies to Protect Your Cryptocurrency from Liability:

-How Do They Know What Assets You Have?
+2. How Do the Courts Know What Crypto You Have?

 Do you need liability insurance?
 Yes.
 “Without liability insurance, you’re responsible for damages and injuries if you caused them.